dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 ## Creating a component library (Visual Studio)

-Using Visual Studio, right click the solution explorer and choose `Add->New Project`.
+Using Visual Studio, right click on `Solution` at the very top of solution explorer, and choose `Add->New Project`.

 Then, select the Razor Class Library template.